-Like people, cats may develop allergies to weeds, mould spores, pollen, grasses, feathers, or house dust.
-Environmental allergies (also known as atopy) are more common in dogs, but cats may also be afflicted.
+Like people, cats may develop allergies to weeds, mold spores, pollen, grasses, feathers, or house dust.
+Environmental allergies are more common in dogs, but cats may also be afflicted.
 Symptoms include:

 - Itchy skin, which is indicated by excessive scratching, chewing, or licking